adnguyen1989/galvanize-capstone/writeup/proposal.md

 - Driver sign-offs
 - Driver information

-Unfortunately, only actual ride pickup data are available, so we need to generate dummy data to use for the simulation.
+Unfortunately, only actual ride pickup data are available publicly, so dummy data generation is required for the simulation.

 Practically speaking, this would negate any discussion for the actual accuracy of the simulation.
-A simulation should ideally be able update itself based on new data or even a completely different set of data, so there is still a lot of meaning to working with dummy data.
+However, a simulation should ideally be able update itself based on new data or even a completely different set of data, so there is still a lot of meaning to working with dummy data.